Request for Proposals for Surplus Property

 Proposals must include at a minimum the following information:

-- Detailed construction or rehabilitation plans.
+- Detailed construction plans.
 All changes and improvements necessary both to meet code requirements as well as to provide for the intended use must be specified and detailed.
+As an incentive to purchase the lot, the City has several single-family home plans that may be used at no cost to the buyer.
+Any modifications to the plans will be at the buyer’s expense.
+An artist rendering of a front façade and floor plans can be found on the surplus property page.

 - Cost Estimate of improvements by a knowledgeable & experienced third-party professional, e.g. an engineer, architect or experienced contractor.
 Complex projects should be broken down by cost centers.